The many twists and turns of Julian Assange’s lengthy legal fight

 – November: Stockholm District Court approves a request to detain the WikiLeaks founder for questioning on suspicion of rape, sexual molestation and unlawful coercion.
 An international arrest warrant is issued by Swedish police through Interpol.

-– December: Assange presents himself to London police and appears at an extradition hearing where he is remanded in custody.
+– December: Mr Assange presents himself to London police and appears at an extradition hearing where he is remanded in custody.
 He is later granted conditional bail at the High Court in London after his supporters offer £240,000 in cash and sureties.
-US president Donald Trump calls for the death penalty for Assange.
+US President Donald Trump calls for the death penalty for Mr Assange.

 – 2011

-– February: District Judge Howard Riddle rules that Assange should be extradited to Sweden.
+– February: District Judge Howard Riddle rules that Mr Assange should be extradited to Sweden.

 – 2012